ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 Unlike other ETL tasks, OLAP ETL operates only in batches at regular intervals, rather than triggering a new round every time a document updates.
-If a document has been updated after ETL (even if updated data has not actually been loaded) they are distinguished by `_lastmodifiedticks`, the value of the `last-modified` field in a document's metadata, measured in ticks (1/10,000th of a second).
-This field appears as another column in the S3 tables.
+If a document has been updated after ETL (even if updated data has not actually been loaded) they are distinguished by `_lastmodifiedtime`, the value of the `last-modified` field in a document's metadata in unix time.
+This field appears as another column in the destination tables.

 {PANEL/}